enkidevs/curriculum/mongodb/intro/date-aggregation/aggregation-with-date-expression-operators-iii.md

 The ??? operator is used to extract the exact second the document was created on as a number between ???.

-The ??? operator is used to extract the exact minute the document was made and as a ???
+The ??? operator is used to extract the exact millisecond the document was made and as a ???

 * `$hour`